sendgrid/docs/source/User_Guide/Transactional_Templates/create_and _edit_dynamic_transactional_templates.md

 - [Preview and test your template](#-Preview-and-test-your-template)
 - [Activate your template](#-Activate-your-template)

-Creating email templates involves a mix of content writing, HTML, and CSS expertise.
-Email templates should look good on different email clients and be responsive for mobile devices.
-Many non-technical customers will hire a front-end or email template developer to build their templates.
-We also suggest testing your templates with rendering applications like [Litmus](http://litmus.com) before sending them to your customers.

 {% info %}
 There is currently a limit of 300 templates and 300 versions that may be created per account.
 {% endinfo %}